uvarc/accord-docs/docs/source/index.rst

 -----

-What is ACCORD?
+What is it?
 -----------------

 ACCORD is a collaboration across the public universities of Virginia to build and share cyberinfrastructure for research on highly sensitive data.
 Made possible by a grant from the National Science Foundation, ACCORD attempts to provide a service for institutions that may lack the financial, staffing, or technical resources to support such a platform.
 This project strives to be a repeatable model for other institutions across the United States.

-ACCORD is project-based, which means that investigators request access to the platform, create a project and populate it with co-investigators, import data, and finally create and use disposable computing resources to perform their computational research.
+ACCORD is project-based, which means that investigators request access to the platform, create a project and populate it with co-investigators, import data, and then create and use disposable computing environments to perform their computational research.

-Who can use ACCORD?
+Who can use it?
 -------------------

 This platform is open for approved academic research on highly sensitive data.
 Researchers from